gabits/orchid/README.md

 # Tools

-This application is built in Python using Django framework for web applications.
+This application is built in Python using the Django framework for web applications.
+Styling and design use HTML5 and CSS.

 # Instructions of use